-The three of these tapas sized dishes were so memorable, I probably wouldn’t be able to rank them in order.
-The Loaded Mac’n’Cheese, which was loaded with some peppers, onions, bacons and scallions, had a spicy kick to and was topped off with some sautéed bread crumbs it which reminded me of my mom’s hot sauce seasoned baked mac and cheese; always one of my favorite Thanksgiving side dishes.
+The three of these tapas-sized dishes were so memorable, I probably wouldn’t be able to rank them in order.
+The Loaded Mac’n’Cheese, which was loaded with some peppers, onions, bacon and scallions, had a spicy kick to and was topped off with some sautéed bread crumbs it which reminded me of my mom’s hot sauce seasoned baked mac and cheese; always one of my favorite Thanksgiving side dishes.
 I wasn’t expecting much from the zucchini and ricotta ravioli, as it’s something I’ve tried numerous times, but it ended up being one of our favorite.
 The ratio of the filling was perfect, but it was the sweet undertone of the tomato sauce that really made it a winner.

-Of course, I had to finish off these two neighbor pavilions with a Sweet Avocado Crema, as I’m not one to walk passed anything with “avocado” in the name.
+Of course, I had to finish off these two neighbor pavilions with a Sweet Avocado Crema, as I’m not one to walk past anything with “avocado” in the name.
 The avocado flavor was definitely there though not as strong as you’d imagine and ended up tasting amazing when combined with the strawberries and moist yellow cake tiers of this mini trifle.
 A small layer of tortilla streusel added for a tiny bit of crunch.
 All-in-all this dessert left me super impressed with the innovativeness of Disney chefs.